greg-raven/Uncommon-Sense/_posts/2020-07-14-fight-for-your-freedom.md

 ---
-title: 'Fight for your freedom'
+title: "Fight for your freedom"
 layout: post
 categories:
 - liberty